robinmattern/FRDocs_dev01-robin/_home.md

 ----
 ### How is this FormR tutorial funded
 ----
+- We are funded by donations and referrals by you.
+- If you need our advice, we will be glad to help.
+Just send us an email to 8020data@gmail.com.
-- We are funded by donations from you.
-If you find this tutorial valuable, then please donate $5, $10 or $20 via Zelle at your bank.
-Send to 8020data@gmail.com.
+- If you find this tutorial valuable, then please donate $5, $10 or $20 via Zelle at your bank.
+Zelle to 8020data@gmail.com.
 Thank you!
 This helps us keep FormR updated.

 - [Find your bank on Zelle](https://www.zellepay.com/get-started)